Difference Between Cytoplasm and Protoplasm

 NucleusIt does not include the nucleus.It does include the nucleus.

-ConstituentsThe cytoplasm is comprised of the compound of inclusions, cytosol, and organelles, etc.Protoplasm is comprised of the compound of amino acids, water, ions, monosaccharides, such types of micro molecules, and proteins, polysaccharides, lipids, nucleic acids, such types of macro-molecules.
+ConstituentsThe cytoplasm comprises the compound of inclusions, cytosol, organelles, etc.Protoplasm comprises the compound of amino acids, water, ions, and monosaccharides, such as micro molecules and proteins, polysaccharides, lipids, nucleic acids, and macromolecules.

 CorrelationThe cytoplasm is a part of the Protoplasm.The protoplasm includes cytoplasm.

-FormsIt has been found to exist and appear in the forms of sol-gel, glass, or sometimes unconventional shapes.It has been found to exist and appear in the two forms, such as jelly-like gel form or liquified sol shaped.
+FormsIt has been found to exist and appear in sol-gel, glass, or sometimes unconventional shapes.It has been found to exist and appear in the two forms, such as jelly-like gel form or liquified sol shape.

-EquilibriumThe fluid is equilibrium into it.The colloidal semi-fluid is equilibrium into it.
+EquilibriumThe fluid is in equilibrium into it.The colloidal semi-fluid is equilibrium into it.

-StructureIts structure is made up of mitochondria, lysosomes, Golgi body, ribosomes, endoplasmic reticulum, etc. with the exception of the nucleoplasm.Its structure is made up of cytoplasm and nucleoplasm together.
+StructureIts structure comprises mitochondria, lysosomes, Golgi body, ribosomes, endoplasmic reticulum, etc., except the nucleoplasm.Its structure is made up of cytoplasm and nucleoplasm together.

 Other TermsIt is also known as Protoplasm as it is a part of it.It is also known as protoplasma, metaplasm, primordialschlauch, bioplasm, etc.